DJBrohawk/GT7-Randomizer/ReadMe.txt

 8) Laps/Mins - Randomizes the amount of laps/minutes from 1 to the number on the "Max # of Laps/Mins" value counter, default is 10.

 9) Force Rain - This forces the randomizer to choose one of the rain weather options if the track has rain available on it.
 If no rain is available, it just chooses one of the other weather options.
+I coupled this with the "Rain Only" button in the track config so that you could force a random rain race through the track config list if you wanted.

-10) Force Night - This forces the randomizer to choose the latest available time on a track.
-Not every track supports night, so this may be something like "Evening".
+10) Force Night - This forces the randomizer to choose the latest available time on a track if that is "Night" or "Midnight".
+If the track doesn't have either of those, it will just pick a random time.
+I coupled this with the track config button "Night Only" so you could essentially guarantee a night race in your track config list as opposed to forcing the randomizer to work harder to find a track with night in it.
 Best I could do, sorry ;(

 11) Start Time - Randomizes the start time from the available choices on a track.
 This will not pick something that a track does not offer (unless my code is broken, then who knows what could happen!)